Gaslighting

 It is another irony of gaslighting that a recalcitrant victim is always the bad-faith actor.
 There might be two bad-faith actors, but there is at least this one.
 Why?
 The accusation of gaslighting is so serious, observers cringe.
 It threatens social cohesion.
 Observers amplify any doubt or possible reinterpretation as possible exit strategies.
 Since nice people give the benefit of doubt, observers can be certain that at least the recalcitrant victim is not nice.

 It is this cult of doubt, more than the actual act of gaslighting, that makes gaslighting a nightmare.
-One can stare down a liar, but not surrounded by the moans from a doubting chorus.
+One can stare down a liar, but not surrounded by the moans of a doubting chorus.

 I get it that social cohesion is better than social dissolution, and by this metric, I’m indeed a bad person.
 Unfortunately, the cohesion of a gaslighting culture is no priority to me.
 I will do nothing to preserve it.
 I refuse to be both a victim and the bad faith party.
 It’s infuriating.